FiDataS/Project1_AnalysisStackOverflow/README.md

     How to find a job in software developement?
 What strategies and ways led to success for the survey participants?
     What sites are most commonly used by software developers to put their profile/CV on for job hunt?

-File Descriptions
+## File Descriptions

 The following Jupyter notebook includes the complete analysis and detailed descriptions:
 Project 1 - Analysis of Stack Overflow Data.ipynb

-Results
+## Results

-The findings are described in the notebook and my Medium post: https://medium.com/@franziska.braunschneider/thinking-about-a-career-in-software-developement-lets-find-out-what-it-takes-ad8d563ad87c
+The findings are described in the notebook and my Medium post.

 Licensing, Authors, Acknowledgements